sanjeyac/network-usage-indicator/README.md

 A network app indicator, based on GTK3 Appindicator3, which is mainly a wrapper for vnstat on linux.

-This indicator will show network usage of the current day from this computer ( it's not a realtime network indicator )
+This indicator will show network usage of the current day, helping in manage non-flat internet packages to avoid extracosts.

 ![Demo Image](docs/demo.png)